 "Teaching is a true passion of mine -- it is exhausting, thrilling, trying, rewarding, and hilarious all rolled into one."

 Life Outside of Teaching: I was born and raised in a small, country based community about 20 miles east of Jefferson City.
 I was brought up doing things such as fishing, hunting, splitting/hauling wood, and appreciating all of the finer things in life.
 I was taught the values of honesty, hard work and respect from an early age.
-Hobbies of mine include golfing with my fiance Matt (although he has played for 25 years and I’m a complete amatuer right now), playing - I mean chasing and pulling out my grey hairs from their adventures - with my puppy Stella and cat Dean (they even have their own instagram), working out (hopefully I can get back into this), cleaning, MUSIC, trying new local eats, and anything related to summer because I absolutely despise cold weather.
+Hobbies of mine include golfing with my husband Matt, playing with my puppy Stella and cat Zoey, listening to all types of music and going to musical events, trying new local eats, and anything related to summer.